Worksheet: Hybridization in Molecular Orbital Theory

 - AA atom could not form four bonds without hybridization, as the energy for promoting a 2s electron to the 2p subshell is too large.

 - BThe s orbital of each atom must overlap with the s orbital of the atom and at least one p orbital.

 - COverlap of the s orbitals with the three p orbitals of the atom would produce bonds at to each other.

-- EA tetrahedral bonding geometry with zero dipole moment is only possible if electron density is distributed equally between the four bonds.
+- DA tetrahedral bonding geometry with zero dipole moment is only possible if electron density is distributed equally between the four bonds.

-Based on the outer shell hybridisation of the nitrogen, amines have what geometry?
+Based on the outer shell hybridization of nitrogen, what geometry do amines have?

-- CIt is incorrect to equate hybridisation with molecular geometry.
+- CIt is incorrect to equate hybridization with molecular geometry